 Jim McGarry, a retired educator who taught Catholic theology for twenty years at San Francisco’s St. Ignatius College Preparatory, a Jesuit Catholic high school that his own children now attend, supported the student protestors by publishing an “open letter” supporting their efforts and by saying openly what many were afraid to say:

 “[The archbishop] is not in compliance with Catholic teaching,” McGarry said.
 “He is very selectively choosing a small number of doctrines and putting them forward in a selective way and, I think, distorting the tradition … in a way that first of all endangers the health and well being of our children.”
-McGarry argued that Cordileone’s hard-liner stance on homosexuality, which would permit the firing of teachers who wed same-sex partners, directly contradicts a line in the Catholic Catechism that reads, “Every sign of unjust discrimination [against gays and lesbians] should be avoided.”
-He also noted that Catholic teaching is well-known for guaranteeing freedom of conscience, allowing Catholics to disobey their government — or each other — when they feel that their morals has [sic] been violated.[i]
+McGarry argued that Cordileone’s hard-line stance on homosexuality, which would permit the firing of teachers who wed same-sex partners, directly contradicts a line in the Catholic Catechism that reads, “Every sign of unjust discrimination [against gays and lesbians] should be avoided.”
+He also noted that Catholic teaching is well-known for guaranteeing freedom of conscience, allowing Catholics to disobey their government — or even Church authorities — when they judged that their morality was been violated.[i]

 These are excellent points that challenge Archbishop Cordileone’s presumption of orthodoxy when he distorts the Catholic tradition by placing undue emphasis upon the wholesale acceptance of the Ratzinger Doctrine of homosexuality.
 In addressing the concerns of roughly 80% of his teachers, “Archbishop Cordileone defends his imposition of his “morality clause” into faculty contracts by saying that this is no more and no less the “making more explicit what our schools are called to uphold, even in the face of social pressure.”
 In so doing, however, the Archbishop is not self-aware; he is not playing with a full deck of cards:

 - The Archbishop defends his right to fire any teacher who openly supports same-sex marriages.
 His morality clause clearly has some good features, these however are overshadowed by his unbalanced and one-sided bias against homosexual rights.
 He says nothing, for example, of his intent to fire any faculty member who, in word or in deed, “unjustly discriminates against gays or lesbians.”
 Both the Universal Catholic Catechism and the doctrinal directives of Cardinal Ratzinger clearly affirm that homosexuals are to be protected from unjust discrimination.
 Why does the Archbishop not take notice of this?
-Does this protection of sexual minorities not constitute an essential Catholic doctrine and guide to practicing the faith?
+Does this protection of sexual minorities not constitute an essential Catholic doctrine that is an integral part of practicing the faith?

-- Dozens of high-ranking bishops and cardinals have already gone on record to advocate the civil protection of “same-sex unions.”
+- Dozens of high-ranking bishops and cardinals have already gone on record of advocating the civil protection of “same-sex unions.”
 Pope Francis himself has favored for a long time the legalization of “same-sex unions” while reserving the term “marriage” in its traditional meaning.
 If this is the case, how can Archbishop Cordileone threaten to fire any teacher who enters into a civil “same-sex union”?
-To be consistent, does the Archbishop need to expose and to punish those bishops and cardinals who have endorsed same-sex unions as a legitimate way for homosexuals to protect their rights?
+To be consistent, does the Archbishop need to expose and to punish those bishops and cardinals who have publicly endorsed same-sex unions as a legitimate way for homosexuals to protect their rights?
+If he attempted this, he would be rebuffed?
+So, is this merely an issue of a power inbalance?
+Individual teachers are fired because they can’t protect themselves against the abusive treatment by their Archbishop.

-- Archbishop Cordileone inserts into the contract that teachers are “ministers.”
+- Archbishop Cordileone inserts into the contract that teachers are officially acting as “ministers.”
 In so doing, he follows the example of Archbishop Snurr of Cincinnati who was cautioned by his lawyers to take this step so that teachers cannot defend themselves in court by saying that the U.S. Supreme Court decision of 2015 guarantees their right to enter into same-sex marriages.
 If those teaching in the classroom are legally defined as “ministers of religion,” then the American legal system gives the Archbishop a free hand in firing teachers who are gay or lesbian.
-Priests, for example, have a legal right to marry according to federal and state laws; yet, since they are classified as “ministers,” the Catholic Church can decide that it’s ministers cannot marry.
+Priests, for example, have a legal right to marry according to federal and state laws; yet, since they are classified as “ministers,” the Catholic Church has the right to dismiss any priest who elects to enact a civil marriage.
 The U.S. courts cannot regulate the conduct of religious bodies when it comes time to determine the conditions of employment for ministers of religion.
+But, in reality, teachers are not “ministers”–they are not ordained!
+Hence, classifying them as “ministers” has to be seen for what it is, namely, a legal trick to prevent fired teachers from seeking justice in the civil courts.

 Jim McGarry’s Open Letter to the students in SF